 Having spent a glorious, somewhat truncated 3 and 3/4 months in in the beloved country, we sadly had to make a dash for the border on Friday.

 BBC News had been ‘ranting’, for a few weeks, about the 77 cases (now 113) of South African COVID variant found in the UK.
 And then, about a week ago, the rant took an ugly turn.
-Suddenly there was talk of hotel quarantines, Biden closed US borders to South African, Emirates followed suit, KLM and Lufhansa also freaked out – and so did Hubby.
+Suddenly there was talk of hotel quarantines, Biden closed US borders to South Africans, Emirates followed suit, KLM and Lufhansa also freaked out – and so did Hubby.

 So we planned our escape via Doha on Qatar Airlines.

 I had my 6th PCR test (number 5th for Hubby) – this time scoring a negative result!
 We packed and sorted like our lives depended on it, and then spent a ridiculous 31hours travelling to my parents-in-law’s mews house near Victoria Station, London, to isolate for 10 days.

 If you remember, back in September 2020, we had a leak in our bathroom which resulted in holes in our bathroom walls?
 Our preferred builder told us that he would only be available to redo our bathroom in February 2021.
 At the time, February seemed suuuuch a long way away.
 But now it’s upon us, and our flat in Fulham is a building site, and a dust fest.